-(iv) 160 in 28 consecutive days.

-Subject to the following conditions such shift workers shall work at such times as the employer may require-

-(i) a shift shall consist of not more than 8 hours, inclusive of crib time; (ii) except at the regular change-over of shifts, an employee shall not be required to work more than one shift in each 24 hours; (iii) twenty minutes shall be allowed to shift workers each shift for crib which shall be counted as time worked.
+- (b) This sub-clause shall apply to shift workers on continuous work as hereinbefore defined. - The ordinary hours of such shift workers shall not exceed- - (i) 8 in any one day; or - (ii) 48 in any one week; or - (iii) 88 in 14 consecutive days; or - (iv) 160 in 28 consecutive days. - Subject to the following conditions such shift workers shall work at such times as the employer may require- - (i) a shift shall consist of not more than 8 hours, inclusive of crib time; - (ii) except at the regular change-over of shifts an employee shall not be required to work more than one shift in each 24 hours; - (iii) twenty minutes shall be allowed to shift workers each shift for crib, which shall be counted as time worked.

-Hours-Other than Continuous Work.
+Hours-Other Than Continuous Work.

 - (c) This sub-clause shall apply to shift workers not upon continuous work as hereinbefore defined.
-The ordinary hours of such shift workers shall not exceed-

-(i) 44, or after the 31st December, 1947, 40 in any week to be worked in five shifts of not more than 8 hours 48 minutes, or not more than 8 hours, respectively, on Monday to Friday inclusive, or five shifts of not more than 8 hours and one shift (Saturday) of not more than 4 hours; or 5 to 10 for the shifts of not more than 8 hours and one shift (Saturday) of not more than 4 hours; or 5 to 10 for the shifts in any week; or without payment for overtime, be required to work more than 8 consecutive hours on any shift or more than six shifts in any week; or (iii) 132, or after the 31st December, 1947, 120 in 21 consecutive days in which case an employee shall not, without payment for overtime, be required to work more than 8 consecutive hours on any shift or more than six shifts in any week.
+The ordinary hours of such shift workers shall not exceed- - (i) 40 in any week to be worked in five shifts of 8 hours on Monday to Friday inclusive, or five shifts of not more than 8 hours and one shift (Saturday) of not more than 4 hours; or - (ii) 80 in fourteen consecutive days, in which case an employee shall not, without payment for overtime, be required to work more than 8 consecutive hours on any shift or more than aix shifts in any week; or - (iii) 120 in 21 consecutive days, in which case an employee shall not, without payment for overtime, be required to work more than 8 consecutive hours on any shift or more than six shifts in any week.

-Such ordinary hours shall be worked continuously except for meal breaks at the discretion of the employer.
+Such ordinary hours shall be worked continuously, except for meal breaks, at the discretion of the employer.
 An employee shall not be required to work for more than six hours without a break for a meal.

-Except at regular change over of shifts an employee shall not be required to work more than one shift in each 24 hours.
+Except at regular change-over of shifts an employee shall not be required to work more than one shift in each 24 hours.